MisanthropicBit/bibpy/docs/tutorial.rst

 The :py:func:`bibpy.requirements.check` function returns a 2-tuple.
 The first element is a set of all missing required fields, the second element is a list of sets of fields where only one of the fields are required.
-For example, many bibtex entries need either an :code:`author` field or an :code:`editor` field.
+For example, some bibtex entries need either an :code:`author` field or an :code:`editor` field.
+No requirements are violated by the first entry since biblatex requires either a :code:`year` or :code:`date` field and the former is provided.

-Alternatively, you can call the :py:func:`bibpy.entry.entry.Entry.validate` method on an entry to validate an exisiting entry.
+Alternatively, you can call the :py:func:`bibpy.entry.entry.Entry.validate` method on an entry to validate an exisiting entry which throws a :py:func:`bibpy.error.RequiredFieldError` if any violations are found.

 .. code:: python

-    >>> entry.validate('biblatex')
+    >>> entries[1].validate('biblatex')
     Traceback (most recent call last):
       File "<stdin>", line 1, in <module>
     bibpy.error.RequiredFieldError: Entry 'key4' (type 'article') is missing required field(s): author